kfoldLoss

 loss = 0.0333

-Alternatively, you can obtain the per-fold classification errors by specifying the name-value pair 'Mode','individual'
+Alternatively, you can obtain the per-fold classification errors by specifying the name-value pair 'Mode','individual' in kfoldLoss.

 In addition to knowing whether a model generally classifies observations correctly, you can determine how well the model classifies an observation into its predicted class.
-One way to determine this type of model quality is to pass a custom loss function to kfoldLoss
+One way to determine this type of model quality is to pass a custom loss function to kfoldLoss.

 Load Fisher's iris data set.
-X
+X contains flower measurements, and Y contains the names of flower species.

 load fisheriris